graphpaperpress/Sell-Media/CONTRIBUTING.md

 * When committing, reference your issue (if present) and include a note about the fix
 * Push the changes to your fork and submit a pull request to the 'master' branch of the Sell Media repository

+## Translations

+* Please refer to the readme.txt file located inside the sell_media/languages/ folder

 ## Additional Resources

 * [Sell Media Documentation](http://graphpaperpress.com/docs/sell-media/)